 Robert S. Webb, Jr.

-Robert S. Webb Jr. has been the Director of The Northern Virginia Chorale since the fall of 1982 until the spring of 2023.
-Under Mr. Webb’s talented guidance and leadership, the Chorale has continually provided quality music to audiences across the Northern Virginia region.
+Robert S. Webb Jr. was the Director of The Northern Virginia Chorale since the fall of 1982 until the spring of 2023.
+Under Mr. Webb’s talented guidance and leadership, the Chorale continually provided quality music to audiences across the Northern Virginia region.
 Mr. Webb fostered the Chorale’s musical relationships with English, French, and Italian choirs with whom the Northern Virginia Chorale has been associated through a series of exchange concerts and visits.
 He has also directed the Chorale in several prestigious venues in Europe, including the Salisbury Cathedral, Bath Abbey, Covent Garden in England, as well as the Basilica of San Marco in Venice, Italy.

 Mr. Webb is a retired and currently adjunct professor of music at the Northern Virginia Community College, Annandale campus, where he directed the NVCC Annandale Chorale, and taught music theory, music appreciation, and voice.
 He has also been an adjunct professor at George Mason University and at the Catholic University of America, directing the CU wind ensemble and teaching undergraduate and graduate courses in music education.
 Prior to teaching at NVCC, he taught instrumental music at Garfield HS in Prince William County.
 Mr. Webb has a broad range of experience in performing instrumental music, as well as conducting.
 As an instrumentalist, he has played trumpet with the U.S. Navy Band (in Washington, DC), the Richmond Symphony, the Filene Center Orchestra, the Virginia Chamber Orchestra, the Arlington Symphony, and the National Symphony.
 He has also conducted the Prince William Symphony, the NIH Orchestra, and the Federal City Silver Cornet Band.
 Additionally, he has also performed in both the Heritage Americana, and Lillybell Saxhorn brass bands, which have made numerous recordings of mid-nineteenth century brass band music, played on antique instruments.
 Mr. Webb currently plays in the Virginia Grand Military Band.